sajit/hibernate-postgres-jsonb/README.md

 Install, configure and start PostgreSQL 9.4 on ```localhost```, with username ```postgres``` and password ```123qwe```.
 If you change this, you must update ```src/test/resources/META-INF/persistence.xml``` accordingly.

+The following is a little more work but I personally prefer not to mess around with the postgres user as I'm a postgres n00b.

 ```
 sudo su postgres
 createdb dbtest
+create role  dbtestuser  with superuser login password 'password'
+grant all privileges on database dbtest to dbtestuser
 ```

 ## Test